RenettaNelson/ADS-502---Final-Team-Project/README.md

 The following are the definitions of the attributes included in the dataset:

-instance_id: Identification number to access the song records in the dataset
+instance_id: Identification number to access the song records in the dataset \n
 artist_name: The name of the artist for the corresponding track
 track_name: The name of the track
 popularity: The measure of how popular the track is